 - 4.11 To regenerate this brownfield site in a highly sustainable location that is currently unattractive and underutilised.
-Its successful regeneration is important for the success and attractiveness of the town centre. - 4.12 There is the opportunity to redevelop the site into a prominent, high density, mixed use development, which would result in an improved, attractive and better utilised environment to the eastern gateway of the town centre.
+Its successful regeneration is important for the success and attractiveness of the town centre. - into a prominent, high density, mixed use development, which would result in an improved, attractive and better utilised environment to the eastern gateway of the town centre.
 New development would offer the opportunity for a better connected and rejuvenated area that would attract new residents and businesses to Epsom Town Centre.